colomafarre/colomafarre.github.io/next_posts/2017-01-15-black-and-white.md

 Let's start with the good things:
 - People are nice, really nice!
 Very open, curious, friendly and with big smiles.
 - A lot of life happens outside, in the street (markets, play time,hang out time, ...).
-That's very nice for us because it makes it much easy to connect with people.
+That's very nice for us because it makes it much easy to meet people.
 - Contact with nature.
 We live in a city but it feels like a town: no tall buildings, lot's of palm trees, very green, sandy roads, chickens running in the street, ...
 Not what you would imagine for a city.
 - Simplicity of life.
 It feels like people do more with less here.
 They don't have much but they are fine.
 Even for us it's been this way.
 - Birds singing every morning and all day long.
 That's what you hear when you step outside of the door.
 Rosters, birds, kids playing, no cars.